OpenDocDB/cts/README.md

 This repository contains a Compatibility Test Suite (CTS) for OpenDocDB-compatible databases and a `opendocdb-cts` tool for managing CTS.

+See [this blog post](https://opendocdb.org/steps-to-consider-when-standardizing-a-json-like-query-language) for some background information.

 ## CTS

 The `cts` directory contains files representing the Compatibility Test Suite.